 You can donate small electrical items that are in good, working condition or may only need minor repair at any of these libraries:

 The scheme covers small electrical items such as toasters, kettles, radios etc – items you can easily carry.
 Items must be deposited into a crate provided at the library entrance.
 The libraries are not able to accept anything large or heavy – such as televisions, monitors, microwaves, white goods or fridges and freezers – or anything damaged and beyond repair.

-Once goods have been dropped off, the items will be collected by Bicester Green or Orinoco – two local charities that help reuse and recycle waste.
+Once goods have been dropped off, the items will be collected by Orinoco – a local charities that help reuse and recycle waste.
 The items will be tested, minor repairs will be made by volunteers and the items will then be sold on to benefit the charities.

 To find other local options for repair, reuse and recycling options including charity shops, please use our Waste Wizard search tool.

 If you have good quality items suitable for donation to a charity shop, please contact the charity before travelling to make sure they are open and accepting items.

 You could also try an online auction website to sell your unwanted items or donate them via an exchange website such as Freegle or Freecycle.
 Your trash could be someone else’s treasure.